 Albert Zeyer (Mail) Homepage with many open source projects including source code, artworks, both images and music, pictures and some writings about technical stuff, tutorials and some stories.

-You are the 1225763th visitor, who was able to find this site.
+You are the 1312166th human, who was able to find this site.

 The code can be seen here.
 Please contact me if you find any problems. :)